Astawowski/HomeLab/README.md

 * They rely on AD for identity services.
 * Every system on the network trusts AD Root CA and every service have certificate issued by it.

-Click [here](https://github.com/Astawowski/HomeLab/blob/main/Architecture/elasticstack-tls-ad-setup.md) to see how is Elasticstack configured with AD.
+Click [here](https://github.com/Astawowski/HomeLab/blob/main/Architecture/elasticstack-tls-ad-setup.md) to see how is `Elasticsearch` and `Kibana` configured with `Active Directory`.

+Click [here](https://github.com/Astawowski/HomeLab/blob/main/Architecture/fleet-deployed.md) to see how is `Elastic Agents Fleet` configured with `Active Directory`.

 ---